omz13/kirby3-xmlsitemap/README.md

   - The homepage is always included.
   - The error page is always excluded.
   - Only pages that have a status of "published" are included, i.e. those with "draft" or "unpublished" are excluded.
-  - Unpublished pages can be explicitly included based on their slugname; c.f. `includeUnlistedWhenSlugIs` is _Configuration_.
+  - Unpublished pages can be explicitly included based on their slugname; c.f. `includeUnlistedWhenSlugIs` in _Configuration_.
 	- Pages made using certain templates can be excluded; c.f. the use of `excludePageWhenTemplateIs` in _Configuration_.
 	- Pages with certain slugnames can be excluded; c.f. the use of `excludePageWhenSlugIs` in _Configuration_.
 	- The children of pages made using certain templates can be excluded; c.f. the use of `excludeChildrenWhenTemplateIs` in _Configuration_.